 By Black Agenda Report managing editor Bruce A. Dixon

-Bruce A. Dixon is managing editor at Black Agenda Report and a member of the state committee of the Georgia Green Party.
-He can be reached via this site’s contact page, or at bruce.dixon(at)blackagendareport.com. corporate school reform
+Bruce A. Dixon is managing editor at Black Agenda Report.
+He lives and works in Marietta GA and is on the state committee of the Georgia Green Party.
+Reach him via this site’s contact page, or at bruce.dixon(at)blackagendareport.com.